-At least 4 crore (40 million) smartphone users in India could take up 5G in the first year of 5G being made available, a report said on Wednesday.
+At least 4 crores (40 million) smartphone users in India could take up 5G in the first year of 5G being made available.

-A new report by Ericsson ConsumerLab highlights how 5G is already beginning to trigger new user behaviours.
+A new report by Ericsson ConsumerLab highlights how 5G is already beginning to trigger new user behaviors.

 “Given that Indian service providers are preparing for 5G deployments, the study throws up some interesting consumer insights towards 5G that will help them encourage 5G adoption and meet consumer expectations,” Nitin Bansal, Head of Ericsson India and Head of Network Solutions Ericsson South East Asia, Oceania & India, said in a statement.